Criminal investigation launched into car fire that left two children dead

 Her five-year-old daughter Thelma and two-year-old son Michael both died in the incident.

-The car went up in flames while on a rural road near Multyfarnham.
+The car went up in flames while on a rural road at Lacken, Multyfarnham.

 Post-mortem examinations on the bodies of both children by the state pathologist Dr Sally Ann Collis have concluded.